lionelmace/mytodo/README.md

     ![Toolchain](./images/toolchain8-applink.jpg)

-    > If you have a free cluster, the url will be using an IP address of a worker node.
-If you have a paid cluster, the url will be a domain name including *.appdomain.cloud.
+    > If you have a free cluster, the url will be using the IP address of a worker node.
+    > If you have a paid cluster, the url will be a domain name finishing with *.appdomain.cloud.

 Congratulations!
-Your app is up and running in the cluter.
+Your app is up and running in the cluster.

 # Step by step Deployment